MPrtenjak/MNetESlog/README.md

 #### Signing the document

-To sign the document, you need an unsigned document that is compliant with the e-SLOG 1.5 or e-SLOG 1.6 and the certificate with which you want to sign the document.
+To sign the document, you need an unsigned document that is compliant with the e-SLOG 1.5, e-SLOG 1.6 or e-SLOG 2.0 and the certificate with which you want to sign the document.
 Usage is extremely simple:

 If you need signed XmlDocument object: